 - Pain that radiates through the extremities

 What to do

-If you’re exhibiting one or more of these symptoms and suspect that you might have spinal stenosis, it’s best to see a physician who can confirm your diagnosis and design a customized treatment plan to meet your needs.
-In most cases, conservative therapies like rest and targeted stretching are attempted initially.
-Then, if the spinal stenosis pain and other symptoms persist, a physician might recommend cortisone injections or, as a last resort, surgical intervention.
+If you’re exhibiting one or more of these symptoms and suspect that you might have spinal stenosis, it’s best to see a doctor who can confirm your diagnosis and design a customized treatment plan to meet your needs.
+In many cases, conservative therapies like rest and targeted stretching are attempted initially.
+Then, if the spinal stenosis pain and other symptoms persist, a doctor might recommend cortisone injections or, as a last resort, surgical intervention.

 Prior to consenting to any type of surgery, it’s best to explore all available options.
-The surgeons at Laser Spine Institute perform minimally invasive, outpatient procedures that are safer and effective alternatives to traditional open spine surgery for addressing the pain of spinal stenosis and other degenerative spine conditions.
-To learn if you are a candidate for our procedures and to request a no-cost review* of your recent MRI report, please contact us today.
+The surgeons at Laser Spine Institute perform minimally invasive outpatient procedures that are safer and effective^ alternatives to traditional open spine surgery for addressing the pain of spinal stenosis and other degenerative spine conditions.
+To learn if you are a candidate for our procedures and to request a free review* of your MRI or CT scan, please contact us today.